abe16s/Categorize-Countries/README.md

 - **Weaknesses**: Struggles with varying densities.
 - **Use Case**: Outlier detection (e.g., Qatar, Niger).

-### All algorithms are custom written in the `src` directory and also standard libraries are used for comparison
+### All algorithms are custom written in the `src` directory and also standard libraries are used for comparison.
 ---